Skip to main content

 What causes multiple sclerosis?

-Multiple sclerosis (MS) is thought to be an autoimmune disease.
-This means that your immune system attacks your body instead of attacking germs (bacteria, viruses, etc)..
-When the multiple sclerosis is active, parts of your immune system, mainly cells called T cells, attack the myelin sheath which surrounds your nerve fibres in the brain and spinal cord (central nervous system).
-These types of conditions are called demyelinating diseases and they lead to small patches of inflammation.
+When the multiple sclerosis is active, parts of the immune system, mainly T cells, attack the myelin sheath which surrounds the nerve fibres in the brain and spinal cord.
+This is why these types of conditions are called demyelinating diseases.

 Relapsing-remitting MS

-Nearly 9 in 10 people with multiple sclerosis (MS) have the common relapsing-remitting form of the disease.
+Nearly 9 in 10 people with multiple sclerosis (MS) have the relapsing-remitting form of the disease.
 In a relapse, an attack (episode) of symptoms occurs.
 During a relapse, symptoms develop (described below) and may last for days but usually last for 2-6 weeks.
 They sometimes last for several months.
-Symptoms of MS then ease or go away (remit).
-You are said to be in remission when symptoms have eased or gone away.
+Symptoms of MS then improve or go away which is remission.
 Further relapses then occur from time to time.

-The type and number of symptoms that occur during a relapse of multiple sclerosis vary from person to person, depending on where myelin damage occurs.
+The type and number of symptoms that occur during a relapse of multiple sclerosis vary from person to person.
 The frequency of relapses also varies.
 Having one or two relapses every two years is fairly typical.
 However, relapses can occur more or less often than this.
 When a relapse occurs, previous symptoms may return, or new ones may appear.

 Secondary progressive form of MS

-There is a steady worsening of your symptoms (with or without relapses) in this form of multiple sclerosis.
+In this form of multiple sclerosis there is a steady worsening of your symptoms (with or without relapses).
 Many people with the relapsing-remitting form later develop this type of MS.

 Primary progressive form of MS

-In about 1 in 10 people with multiple sclerosis, there is no initial relapsing-remitting course.
-The symptoms become gradually worse from the outset and do not recover.
-This is called primary progressive MS.
+Primary progressive MS occurs in about 1 in 10 people with multiple sclerosis.
+There is no initial relapsing-remitting course and the symptoms become gradually worse from the outset and do not recover.

 Continue reading below